 TrainingABC is a distributor of business training programs based in Gahanna, Ohio.
 The company provides all sorts of training on a broad range of topics, from workplace violence to cybersecurity.

-TrainingABC offers several harassment-prevention training programs, with online versions that start at $8 per employee and go down from there.
-However, the company does require a minimum of 20 licenses, so employers should expect to pay at least $160 to use TrainingABC for their anti-harassment training.
-Online training from TrainingABC is interactive and includes an 8-minute video and a 15-question quiz, plus several supporting materials.
+TrainingABC offers several harassment-prevention training programs, with online versions that have various prices depending on the program and number of employees.
+Some courses do require a minimum number of users.
+Online training from TrainingABC is interactive and includes a video and an optional quiz, plus several supporting materials.

-For employers who have employees they need to train at different times, TrianingABC also offers anti-harassment training on DVD for $345.
-Employers can also opt for other formats including USB flash drive or a one-year enterprise license that costs $499.
+For employers who have employees, they need to train at different times, TrianingABC also offers anti-harassment training on DVD for $345.
+Employers can also opt for other formats including USB flash drive or a one-year enterprise license that costs $345.

 J.J.
 Keller is a well-known compliance consulting firm.
 The company started doing business in 1953 and is still family-owned and based in Wisconsin.
 J.J.
 Keller offers multiple types of training that cover myriad workplace topics for various industries.